ryanomite/zapi/README.md

 zapi
 ====

-A generic Zend Framework stack for a flexible RESTful API

-## Basic Usage

-Zapi provides a RESTful API interface, building on the Zend_Rest_Route router to forward to actions by HTTP verb.
-Further, Zapi provides different output types available through different extensions.

-For example, a POST to /admin/user.xml will invoke the postAction of the UserController of the Admin module, rendering it using the XML layout (layouts/xml.phtml)

-At this time Zapi supports three different response types:
+A generic Zend Framework stack that provides a flexible RESTful API service, extending the Zend_Rest_Route by adding the ability to request data in different formats with an extension in the URL (for example /sample-api.xml).
+Zapi also offers support for token-based authentication, though it's up to the developer to implement the actual token validation.

+Zapi also provides generic ZF support for database access, caching, and graph outputs.
+Exceptions are automatically caught, and handled in the same format as other API calls.

+## Supported output formats

+Zapi offers a wide variety of output formats, including:

-* json (default) - Javascript Object Notation
+* json
-* xml - XML document.
-Please note that the <record> element is used for dataset records.
+* xml
+* xls (Microsoft (R) Excel 2003)
-* csv - Comma-delimited text (2-dimensional datasets only)
+* csv
+* txt (Tab-delimited)
+* png (Basic graphs, using the Google Chart API)
+* html (unformatted)
+* data (PHP-serialized output)
+* table (HTML table)